-It all began with a letter written in 1927 by George Archer Hooke to his son Cyril, out in India.
+Their research all seems to have begun with a letter written in 1927 by George Archer Hooke to his son Cyril, out in India.
+You can read the whole letter further down this page.
 The seeds of enquiry had already been sown and George was beginning to take up the ancestry challenge.
 It's worth getting a feel for the Hooke family at this stage before reading the letter which makes an initial stab at exploring Hooke roots, but also opens a window on the Hookes in 1927 and has at least one surprisingly frank revelation towards the end.
 You'll have to read it to see what I mean!
+(Letter p5/6)

 The Hooke family comprised:

 George, who is approaching his 70th year and retired but still quite active.

 Ellen is 71 and ailing.
 The following year she became seriously ill and died in September 1928.
 Her condition deteriorating, you can read George's sad correspondence with his son Cyril, out in India, here.

 Mildred is 36, single, teaching in Birmingham but shortly (May 1927) to achieve the promotion which would define her career, as Headmistress of Bradford Girls Grammar School where she would discover an impetuous and gifted 16 year old, Barbara Castle and appoint her as head girl.Then in the following years Mildred would build a whole new school, opened by royalty in 1936 and ultimately receive the OBE.

 Frances, 35, is single, and still living at home.
 For uncertain reasons it seems that she was never able to build her own life and career, but her love and caring skills came into their own as she appears to have taken the greatest burden in caring for her dying mother.

 Trixie, aged 35, is also unmarried, a Cambridge graduate and employed as a statistician.